zindaadmi/libraryManagement/README.md

 3. Test all endpoints using the interactive interface

 ### Sample Data
-The application automatically initializes with sample data:
+The application automatically initializes with sample data using the **DataInitializationService**:
 - 10 books across different categories
 - 5 borrowers with different membership types
 - Sample borrow records
+- Fine policies for different book categories

+The data initializer runs automatically on application startup to populate the database with realistic test data for immediate API testing.

 ## 📊 Sample API Calls